Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Towards invariant measures and stationary solutions

 In order to prove the existence of an invariant measure, we need to show that there is a segment process that is tight in $C[-\tau,0]$; see Appendix \ref{Sec2.2.3} for general tightness results. \begin{theorem} Suppose $X=(X(t))_{-\tau\leq t<\infty}$ is a global solution to \eqref{eq:SDDEW}.
 If the stochastic process $\big(\sup_{u\in[t-\tau,t]}\|X_u\|_\infty\big)_{t\geq \tau}$ is bounded in probability, i.e.,

 then the segment process $(X_t)_{t\geq 0}$ is tight in $ C[-\tau,0]$.

-In addition, if we assume that all other solutions exist globally as well, then problem \eqref{eq:SDDEW} admits an invariant measure, hence there is at least one stationary solution. \end{theorem} \begin{remark}As a matter of fact, it suffices to show that $(\|X_t\|_\infty)_{t\geq 0}$ is bounded in probability, instead of the process $(\sup_{u\in[t-\tau,t]}{\|X_u\|_\infty})_{t \geq \tau}$, because we can write
+In addition, if all other solutions to \eqref{eq:SDDEW} exist globally, then problem \eqref{eq:SDDEW} admits an invariant measure, hence there is at least one stationary solution. \end{theorem} \begin{remark}As a matter of fact, it suffices to show that $(\|X_t\|_\infty)_{t\geq 0}$ is bounded in probability, instead of the process $(\sup_{u\in[t-\tau,t]}{\|X_u\|_\infty})_{t \geq \tau}$, because we can write

 By not doing so, we see more clearly how \eqref{eq:difficult} and \eqref{eq:difficult2} in Theorem \ref{cor:main} (see {\S}\ref{sec:special}) relate.
 Observe that condition \eqref{eq:difficult} is not only sufficient but also necessary for tightness; see Proposition \ref{prop:Dtight}. \end{remark} A direct consequence of either Proposition \ref{thm:interstep} or Corollary \ref{cor:intervals} is the following. \begin{corollary} Suppose $X=(X(t))_{-\tau\leq t<\infty}$ is a global solution to \eqref{eq:SDDEW} and bounded in probability.
 If there is a non-negative constant $\alpha_{\textnormal{max}}\geq 0$ $($resp., $ \alpha_{\textnormal{min}}\geq 0 )$ such that